 Upon completion of this course, the participant will be able to:

-Because of the potentially life threatening consequences of blood incompatibility and the safety concerns about disease transmission through blood products, transfusion therapy has been limited to occasions when it is absolutely necessary.
+Because of the potentially life-threatening consequences of blood incompatibility and the safety concerns about disease transmission through blood products, transfusion therapy has been limited to occasions when it is absolutely necessary.
 In addition, various techniques before transfusion have been instituted to reduce the chance of error.
-The Food and Drug Administration (FDA), the American Association of Blood Banks (AABB), and the Joint Commission on Accreditation of Healthcare Organizations (JCAHO) regulate blood product procurement, storage, preparation, and testing.
+The Food and Drug Administration (FDA), Joint Commission (JC), and the American Association of Blood Banks (AABB) regulate blood product procurement, storage, preparation, and testing.

 Cryoprecipitate consists of certain clotting factors suspended in 10 to 20 mL plasma.
 Each unit contains approximately 80 to 120 units of factor VII (antihemophilic and von Willebrand factors), 250 mg fibrinogen, and 20% to 30% of the factor XIII present in a unit of whole blood.
 Indications include correction of deficiencies of factor VIII (i.e., hemophilia A and von Willebrand’s disease), factor XIII, and fibrinogen (i.e., DIC).
 The adult dosage is generally 10 units, which may be repeated every 8 to 12 hours until the deficiency is corrected or until hemostasis is achieved.

 The surface membrane of the RBC is characterized by the presence or absence of glycoproteins known as antigens.
-More than 400 different antigens have been identified on the RBC membrane.
-The clinical significant antigens number less than a dozen, and of these, only two antigenic systems, ABO and Rh, require routine prospective matching before the transfusion.
+The major antigens in the ABO system are inherited.
+Blood transfusions can introduce other antigens and antibodies into the body.
+Most are harmless, but any transfusion could cause a reaction.
+Only two antigenic systems, ABO and Rh, require routine cross-matching before the transfusion.

 The ABO blood group system is clinically the most significant because A and B antigens elicit the strongest immune response.
 The presence or absence of A and B antigens on the RBC membrane determines the individual’s ABO group.
 The ability to make A or B antigens is inherited.
 Antibody formation in the absence of specific exposure to antigen is unique to the ABO system.
-Antibody directed against the missing antigen(s) is produced by the age of 3 months in neonates.
+An antibody directed against the missing antigen(s) is produced by the age of 3 months in neonates.1